openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ![](Images/code4z/code4z-img4.png)

 *Figure 3.
-Find All References lists all references to the USER-STREET variable in the code.*
+Find All References lists all references to the STREET-ADDR variable in the code.*

 ## Copybook Support